islco/sudo/source/_posts/2016-11-10-redis-leaderboard.md

 ```

-We created a list called `data`.
-This will be used to for a dictionary of our leaderboard data.
-Next we can use built-in redis function [zrevrange](http://redis.io/commands/zrevrange) which will give us all the members in the given range sorted by score.
+We can use a built-in redis function [zrevrange](http://redis.io/commands/zrevrange) which will give us all the members in the given range sorted by score.
-Last, using a list comprehension we populate our list dictionaries.
+Next, using list comprehension we populate our list of dictionaries that contains the data for the leaderboard..

-We can return `data` instead of our normal queryset and use the same template as before
+We return `data` instead of our normal queryset and use the same template as before

-Let's profile our app now
+Let's profile our app now.
 ## The Results:

-### Time:
+### Total Time:

 |                 |             |